MicrosoftDocs/azure-devops-docs/docs/notifications/howto-manage-personal-notifications.md

 [!INCLUDE [version-vsts-tfs-2017-on](../boards/_shared/version-vsts-tfs-2017-on.md)]

+As changes occur to your code base, builds, work items, and other operations, you can receive email notifications.
+For example, you can set an alert, so you're notified whenever a bug that you opened is resolved or you're assigned to a work item.

 >[!NOTE]
->**Feature availability**: This topic applies to Azure DevOps Services, TFS 2017 Update 1, and later versions.
+>This article applies to Azure DevOps Services, TFS 2017 Update 1, and later versions.
 If you work from an on-premises TFS 2017 or earlier versions, see [Set alerts, get notified when changes occur](../boards/queries/alerts-and-notifications.md).
 For on-premises TFS, [you must configure an SMTP server](/azure/devops/server/admin/setup-customize-alerts) for team members to see the Notifications option from their organization menu and to  receive notifications.

-As changes occur to your code base, builds, work items, and other operations, you can receive email notifications.
-For example, you can set an alert, so you're notified whenever a bug that you opened is resolved or you're assigned to a work item.

 In this tutorial, you learn how to do the following tasks: